mwittig/npm-license-crawler/README.md

 * `--dependencies`: show only third-party licenses, i.e., only list the dependencies defined in package.json.

+* `--relativeLicensePath`: output the relative file path for license files.

 * `--json /path/to/save.json`: export data as JSON to the given file.
     The path will be created if it does not exist.